 Like slip and fall accidents, trip and fall accidents can occur when property owners or employees are negligent in ensuring the flooring conditions are safe.
 An extension cord stretched across a walkway can easily create a trip hazard.
 Poorly maintained flooring may crack or break, creating a dangerous situation for those who walk on it.
 Inadequate lighting may make it difficult to see trip hazards, as well.

 Falls are the 3rd leading preventable fatality in America.
 We mean it when we say that these deaths are completely preventable.
-If you were recently injured by a preventable fall, contact Houston premise liability lawyer, Brian White now.
+If you were recently injured by a preventable fall, contact a Houston premises liability lawyer at Attorney Brian White & Associates.

 Swimming Pool Accidents